microsoft/hlsl-specs/proposals/0018-work-graphs.md

 > Note: These equivalent forms are not currently mapped to the previous DXIL
 > Barrier operation on prior shader models.
 The new barrier is only available
-> on SM 6.8 and above, for now.
+> on SM 6.8 and above.

 ### New Structure Attributes